-How to Bleach Your Hair Blonde—The Step-by-Step Guide
+How to Bleach Your Hair Blonde at Home: A Step-by-Step Guide

 You may be skeptical.
 You might be wondering if the bleach will turn your hair orange if you have dark brown, red, or black hair.
-Or will the harsh bleach fry your hair off?
+Will the harsh bleach fry your hair off?

 I had done a bit of Internet research to get started, and even then, I did not feel as though I magically knew exactly which products to buy.
-I felt like I was taking a chance, and, trust me, I was scared.
-My hair is naturally a dark brown, and I have dyed it in the past, so not only did I have to drastically bleach the roots, I also had to strip the color.
+I felt like I was taking a chance, and—trust me—I was scared.
+My hair is naturally a dark brown, and I have dyed it in the past, so not only did I have to drastically bleach the roots, but I also had to strip the color.
 So I couldn't believe how simple the entire process was!
-My hair turned out beautiful—the blonde I had always wanted, but could never have.
-After successfully bleaching my own, I bleached my twin sister's hair, as well as that of a couple friends from work.
+My hair turned out beautiful—it was the blonde I had always wanted but could never have.
+After successfully bleaching my own hair, I bleached my twin sister's hair, as well as that of a couple friends from work.
 They loved it too!
 People are always shocked when I tell them I do my own hair.
 Now, I want to share my knowledge with all of you.

 While bleaching your own hair is easy, you need to do your homework: you'd better know what you're doing before you begin!

 Please read these instructions carefully and thoroughly at least twice.
 If you skim through this article, you may miss some instructions which are crucial to your hair turning out healthy and the way you imagined.